 I never saw my dad cry until my grandfather died.
 I was shocked and it frightened me for some reason.
 While he was in the hospital, Granddaddy said that he thought if he could have some of Fanny's soup, he might get well.
 They brought him some, but he didn't recover.
 Fanny sat with the family at his funeral in Primrose Methodist Church, as she should have.
 The church is across the street still today from where the hospital once was.
 It was an unusual thing during that time to see an African-American person in a "white" church.

 The African-Americans who were his patients gathered on the grounds at the hospital and walked through the waiting room to view "Dr. Junkin."
-I remember it was a very sad day, and I knew my life would never be the same again.
+I remember it was a very sad day, and I knew my life would never be the same.
+So many people, so many tears.
 His open casket rested in the hospital waiting room for a period of time, then was moved across the street to the church.